jpagny/debian-knox-shield/README.md

 ![Debian Knox Shield Logo](debian-knox-shield-logo.png)

+## Description

 **Secure your Debian server with ease**

 Debian knox shield is a robust and modular tool designed to enhance the security of your Debian server.
 This build script empowers users to secure their server environments effectively, integrating a suite of customizable scripts and security measures.
 With Debian Knox Shield, fortify your server against vulnerabilities and tailor the security to your specific needs.

-## Description

-Debian knox shield aims to provide comprehensive security solutions for Debian servers.
-It offers high modularity and customizability, allowing users to add and organize scripts according to their preference and execute them in a desired order.

 ## Context